 This wood is the largest native Scots pinewood in Britain and offers a unique mix of woodland and northern bog.
-It is a home to a great variety of wildlife.
+It is home to a great variety of wildlife.

 This dramatic and awe-inspiring place is a fragile mosaic of ancient Caledonian pinewood, moorland, bog and mountain plateau.